vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 - Log indicator values at decision points for PDF (trade log now includes SMA values at entry/exit for each transaction; TDD, minimal code, 2025-04-27)
 - Log algorithmic rationale at each transaction for PDF (trade log now includes a human-readable rationale string for each trade; TDD, minimal code, 2025-04-27)
 - Visualize metric distributions and highlight outliers in PDF (Added chart to PDF report visualizing performance metric distributions (e.g., returns) and highlighting outliers in red, with annotation and legend.
 Implemented using TDD and minimal code in report_generator.py and tests/test_report_generation.py.
 All tests pass and feature is robust to headless environments, 2025-04-27)
+- Analyst Notes & Improvement Suggestions section (PDF):
+  - 9.1: Designed a visually distinct notes section in the PDF report template with a dedicated area for analyst notes and suggestions.
+(TDD, minimal code, 2025-04-27)
+  - 9.2: Confirmed section is visible and clearly marked in the PDF.
+Editable fields not required per user.
+(2025-04-27)

 ---